Branchville in Orangeburg County, South Carolina — The American South (South Atlantic)

 Erected by State of South Carolina Heritage Corridor.

 Other nearby markers.
-At least 10 other markers are Orangeburg County (here, next to this marker); South Carolina Canal & Rail Road Company (within shouting distance of this marker); Woodlands (approx. 8½ miles away); Bowman Rosenwald School (approx. 9.8 miles away); Bowman S.C. (approx. 10.2 miles away); Bowman War Memorial (approx. 10.2 miles away); Captain Richard A Morris (approx. 10.2 miles away); Green Pond United Methodist Church (approx. 11.6 miles away); Appleby's Methodist Church (approx. 12.4 miles away); Badham House / Dorchester Lumber Company (approx. 12.4 miles away).
+At least 10 other markers are within 13 miles of this marker, measured as the crow flies.
+Branchville Depot (here, next to this marker); South Carolina Canal & Rail Road Company (within shouting distance of this marker); Woodlands (approx. 8½ miles away); Bowman Rosenwald School (approx. 9.8 miles away); Bowman S.C. (approx. 10.2 miles away); Bowman War Memorial (approx. 10.2 miles away); Captain Richard A Morris (approx. 10.2 miles away); Green Pond United Methodist Church (approx. 11.6 miles away); Appleby's Methodist Church (approx. 12.4 miles away); Badham House / Dorchester Lumber Company (approx. 12.4 miles away).
 Touch for a list and map of all markers in Branchville.

 Also see . . .